 - Keep babies and young children out of direct sunlight.

-Dr Chris Chiswell, Public Health Consultant at Birmingham Women’s and Children’s NHS Foundation Trust, said: “Remember that to get the maximum benefit from sunscreen, you need to apply it more than once a day.
+Dr Chris Chiswell, Public Health Consultant, said: “Remember that to get the maximum benefit from sunscreen, you need to apply it more than once a day.
 Applying it only once, too thinly or not reapplying as it washes off with water or sweat, will all make it work less well.
 Sunscreen can go out of date, so don’t rely on that old bottle at the back of the cupboard.

 “Whilst people with naturally brown or black skin are less likely to get skin cancer, you can still burn and should take the same precautions, particularly for younger children.”